 Revenue comprises the consideration earned by the Company in respect of the output of its ordinary activities.
 It is measured based on the consideration specified in the contract with the customer and excludes amounts collected on behalf of third parties, and net of discounts.
-The Company considers its primary customers from the provision of short-term vehicle rental services to be end users utilising the booking portals.
-The Company recognises revenue when it transfers control of a good or service to a customer, thus evidencing the satisfaction of the associated performance obligation under that contract.
-With regards to the provision of the short-term vehicle rental service, the Company recognises revenue over the course of the rental period, as the customer is simultaneously receiving and consuming the benefit received as the Company performs its obligations.
-Payment is fully made by the customer and received by the Company prior to the rental period commencing, at which point it is recognised as a contract liability and recognised on a straight-line basis over the term of the service being provided.
+The Company considers its primary customers from the provision of vehicle subscription services to be end customers that have signed up with InMotion Ventures 3 Ltd. The Company recognises revenue when it transfers control of a good or service to a customer, thus evidencing the satisfaction of the associated performance obligation under that contract.

-1. Accounting policies (continued)
+E. Revenue recognition (continued)